digiscot/digiscot-website/pages/projects/blackwood.md

 ## Project milestones

+Update July 2015:

 A Digital Skills Trainer has been appointed and the first training sessions have been delivered to 10 people in Stirling, with a further 14 people due to join the course.

 Further training sessions are being developed and our volunteer programme is being planned.
 Training sessions will start in Dundee in September/October with 20 people due to be supported.

 ## Evaluation